How Sperm Is Form In The Human Body

 4. Spermiogenesis

-Spermiogenesis is the final stage of spermatogenesis, marking the transition of spermatids into fully functional spermatozoa.
+At the last stage of spermatogenesis, called spermiogenesis, spermatids are transformed into functional spermatozoa.
 During this critical phase, the spermatids undergo extensive morphological changes.
 They develop a flagellum, which is a tail-like structure that allows for motility.
 This transformation includes the condensation of the nucleus, the formation of the acrosome (a cap-like structure that contains enzymes necessary for penetrating the egg), and the elimination of excess cytoplasm.

 The streamlined shape achieved during this phase is crucial for enhancing the sperm's swimming efficiency, enabling them to navigate through the female reproductive tract to reach and fertilize the egg.